 - D+ Energy

 - D Aviation, Dams, Hazardous Waste, Schools, Transit

 - D- Drinking Water, Inland Waterways, Levees, Roads, Wastewater

-We know there’s a problem, we know how to fix it (the last chapter explains how to make long-lasting concrete), and yet there’s no pressure to do it, because it’s cheaper to do it the wrong way, especially in a time of tight credit.
-To do it right, it costs a bit more up front, but the payback is tens of trillions of dollars in saved future costs.
+We know there’s a problem.
+Scientists have started to try to figure out how to make it last longer since 2007.
+Yet there’s no pressure to make concrete last longer, because it’s cheaper to do it the wrong way, especially in a time of tight credit.
+To do it right, would cost more up front, but the financial system only cares about immediate gain, not the payback is tens of trillions of dollars in saved future costs.
 I predict Capitalism’s’ short-term focus will prevent long-lasting concrete projects from coming to fruition.